 Soldiers need to know what to do when the bullets start flying.
 Whether it is direct or indirect fire, Soldiers must know how to keep themselves safe, defend their area of operations, and kill the enemy.
 The last thing you want to happen is have one of your Soldiers or leaders “freeze” when the bullets start flying.
 You must know how to get your team (and yourself) to safety.

-When/if your buddy gets shot or hurt on the battlefield, you need to know how to properly evaluate them to make sure if they are okay or need help from the medics.
-You need to be able to identify serious injuries from minor injuries.
+When/if your buddy gets shot or hurt on the battlefield, you must know how to properly evaluate them to determine if they are okay or need help from the medics.
+You must be able to identify serious injuries from minor injuries.

 Every Solider needs to know how to call in a MEDEVAC.
 Anything can happen in combat.
 Entire units can get attacked or wiped out.
-If you are the lone survivor, or even if your buddy gets hurt, you need to know how to get them medical help.
+If you are the lone survivor, or even if your buddy gets hurt, you must know how to get them medical help.

 Every Soldier needs to know how to navigate when dismounted.
 You may not start out as a foot Soldier, but anything can happen.
 You need to know how to read a map, how to identify terrain and how to get from point A to point B on foot.

 # 8: Navigate While Mounted (071-COM-1030)

 Same as above.
 All Soldiers need to know how to read a map and get their vehicle, troops and equipment from one point to another.